Johnny Mandel

-John Alfred Mandel (November 23, 1925 – June 29, 2020) was an American composer and arranger of popular songs, film music and jazz.
+John Alfred Mandel (November 23, 1925 – June 29, 2020) was an American composer, multi-instrumentalist, and arranger of popular songs, film music and jazz.
 The musicians he worked with include Count Basie, Frank Sinatra, Peggy Lee, Anita O'Day, Barbra Streisand, Tony Bennett, Diane Schuur and Shirley Horn.
-He won five Grammy Awards, from 17 nominations; his first nomination was for his debut film score for the multi-nominated 1958 film I Want to Live!
+He won five Grammy Awards, from 17 total nominations; his first nomination was for his debut film score for the multi-nominated 1958 film I Want to Live!.
+In 2011, he was named a Jazz Master by the National Endowment for the Arts.

+Among his other film accolades, Mandel also won an Academy Award for Best Original Song for "The Shadow of Your Smile" from The Sandpiper (1965), and was nominated three times each for a Primetime Emmy Award and a Golden Globe Award.
+He received the Grammy Trustees Award for his contributions to the music industry, in 2018.

-Early life
+Early life and education

 Mandel was born in the borough of Manhattan in New York City on November 23, 1925.
 His father, Alfred, was a garment manufacturer who ran Mandel & Cash; his mother, Hannah (Hart-Rubin), had aimed to be an opera singer and discovered her son had perfect pitch at the age of five.
 His family was Jewish.
 They moved to Los Angeles in 1934, after his father's business collapsed during the Great Depression.

 Mandel was given piano lessons, but switched to the trumpet and later the trombone.
+He studied at the Manhattan School of Music and the Juilliard School.

 Career

-Mandel studied at the Manhattan School of Music and the Juilliard School.
+Musician

 In 1943, he played the trumpet with jazz violinist Joe Venuti.
 The following year, he worked with Billy Rogers and played trombone in the bands of Boyd Raeburn, Jimmy Dorsey, Buddy Rich, Georgie Auld and Chubby Jackson.
 In 1949 he accompanied the singer June Christy in the orchestra of Bob Cooper.
 From 1951 until 1953 he played and arranged music in Elliot Lawrence's orchestra, and in 1953 with Count Basie.
 He subsequently resided in Los Angeles, where he played the bass trumpet for Zoot Sims.